pablo-icm/emm/content/publication/guillou-widespread-2008/index.md

   supported.
 Thus, the two uncultured novel marine alveolate groups I and II, which have been highlighted previously, are confirmed to belong to the Syndiniales .
 These groups were the most diverse and highly represented in environmental studies.
 Within each, 8 and 44 clades were identified respectively.
-Co‐evolutionary trends between parasitic Syndiniales and their putative hosts were not clear, suggesting they may be relatively ‘general’ parasitoids.
-Based on the overall distribution patterns of the Syndiniales ‐affiliated sequences, we propose that Syndiniales are exclusively marine.
+Co-evolutionary trends between parasitic Syndiniales and their putative hosts were not clear, suggesting they may be relatively ‘general’ parasitoids.
+Based on the overall distribution patterns of the Syndiniales -affiliated sequences, we propose that Syndiniales are exclusively marine.
 Interestingly, sequences belonging to groups II, III and V were largely retrieved from the photic zone, while Group I dominated samples from anoxic and suboxic ecosystems.
 Nevertheless, both groups I and II contained specific clades